 - A weakened immune system

-Avoiding the risk factors that are within your control will certainly help, but you should know that as much as 30% of people diagnosed with oral cancer did not engage in any of these activities.
+Avoiding the risk factors that are within your control will certainly help.
+But it’s essential to keep in mind that as many as 30-percent of people diagnosed with oral cancer do not have any of the risk factors.

 Symptoms of Oral Cancer

-The change in the weather causes many of us to develop colds and a few of the symptoms associated with oral cancer are similar to symptoms of a cold, so be sure to keep track of when they start.
-If the symptoms last longer than two weeks however we recommend visiting someone at The Farber Center.
+Changes in the seasons can be times when many of us develop colds, and a few of the symptoms associated with oral cancer are similar to symptoms of a cold.
+Therefore, be sure to keep track of when they start.
+If the symptoms last longer than two weeks, however, we recommend visiting Farber Center for an exam.

 - A sore throat